 The league is important because efforts to regulate the Internet to protect copyright holders "are not behind us," Moran said during a press conference.
 "These tech issues are ones that many members of Congress don't have a complete understanding of," he added.
 "If [the Internet] is overly regulated, the ability to innovate in this country disappears."

 SOPA and PIPA were "wake-up calls" for many lawmakers that users of the Internet can be a political force, Polis said.
 Lawmakers are "more wary than ever about overstepping their bounds," he said.

 Spokeswomen for Representative Lamar Smith, a Texas Republican and chief SOPA sponsor, and Senator Patrick Leahy, a Vermont Democrat and chief PIPA sponsor, declined to comment on the new group.
-A representative the U.S. Chamber of Commerce, a strong supporter of SOPA and PIPA, didn't immediately respond to requests for comment.
+Representatives of the Motion Picture Association of America and the U.S. Chamber of Commerce, two strong supporters of SOPA and PIPA, didn't immediately respond to requests for comment.

 The group will initially focus on copyright enforcement bills, but it will also use online tools to mobilize in response to other government proposals affecting the Internet, organizers said.

 An Internet blackout in January protesting SOPA and PIPA "really showcased what democracy is supposed to look like in the digital age," said Rainey Reitman, activism director at the Electronic Frontier Foundation.
 "It showed how engaged, politicized Internet users from all over the political spectrum could speak out, not in one voice, but in a whole range of voices."

 Except for "a few notable exceptions," the U.S. Congress isn't keeping up with technology issues, she said.
 "That's incredibly dangerous.
 It's dangerous for the future of this country."